SamNdungu/SamNdungu/README.md

 ###

-<p align="left">Fan Fact: Python by day, data science by night.
+<p align="left">FanFact  Python by day, data science by night.
 I wrangle numbers and craft code, all with a passion for building insights.
-My BSc in Applied Stats meets my Python powers: I'm here to unlock the secrets hidden within your data, one line of code at a time.
-From spreadsheets to machine learning, I'm your data-driven Python pal.
-Let's turn raw numbers into actionable insights."</p>
+I'm here to unlock the secrets hidden within your data, one line of code at a time.</p>

 ###